Facilities Arrangements for Trade Unions and Professional Organisations Policy : guide for managers

 Some accredited representatives may require more substantial facility time.
 This may result in release from some or all of their substantive post following a discussion between the trade union and the organisation.

-Normally, an organisation will identify a specific management or HR representative to coordinate substantial agreements within the Board.
+Normally, an organisation will identify a specific management or HR representative to coordinate substantial agreements within the board.
 Any such agreement will include a discussion with you as the manager.
 In such circumstances, the organisation should provide the representative with a formal release agreement.

 Facility request and monitoring form

-The facility request and monitoring form serves 3 functions:
+The Facility request and monitoring form serves 3 functions:

 - It acts as a means of recording formal authorisation given by the manager.